trilitech/tezos-developer-docs/src/pages/tutorials/create-an-nft/index.md

    tznft transfer --nft my_collection --signer bob --batch 'alice, bob, 1' 'alice, bob, 2'
    ```

-   The response shows the error "FA2_INSUFFICIENT_BALANCE" because Bob's account does not have these NFTs.
+   The response shows the error "FA2_NOT_OPERATOR" because Bob's account is not in control of these NFTs.

-   One way to give accounts control over NFTs that are not in their account is to make those accounts operators for those NFTs.
+   You can give Bob's account control over the NFTs by making his account an operator of those NFTs.

 1. Make Bob an operator of Alice's NFTs by passing the token IDs to the `tznft update-ops` command: